alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today was a good day.
 I came up with a new project.
 It could be fun if it works out.
 I'll start working on it.

 **Thoughts**: It was a very good day.
 I had time for myself and to think about how to move forward, not only with my life, but also with programming.

+### Day 111: October 25, Saturday

+**Today's Progress**: It was a quiet day.
+I was able to apply for jobs, review code, and go to work at night.

+**Thoughts**: It felt good, I finally made some time to apply for more co-op jobs.